telerik/maui-docs/controls/pdfviewer/password.md

 ---
 title: Password Protected Documents
-page_title: .NET MAUI PdfViewer Documentation - Password protected documents
+page_title: .NET MAUI PDF Viewer Documentation - Password protected documents
-description: Review how to configure the Pdfviewer for .NET MAUI.
+description: Review how to configure the PDF Viewer for .NET MAUI.
 position: 5
 slug: pdfviewer-password
 ---

-# Password-protected Pdf Document
+# Password-protected PDF Document

-* `SourcePasswordNeeded`&mdash;Occurs when a user password is needed to load the document in PdfViewer.
+* `SourcePasswordNeeded`&mdash;Occurs when a user password is needed to load the document in PDF Viewer.
 The SourcePasswordNeeded event handler receives two parameters:
 	* The sender argument which is of type `object`, but can be cast to the `RadPdfViewer` type.
 	* A `PasswordNeededEventArgs` object which provides `Password` property used to supply the user password.